-As of December 31, 2021 and 2020, loans with adjustable rates of interest (including loans with an initial fixed rate for 1 to 10 years that subsequently convert to adjustable rate) totaled \$1.230 billion and \$1.172 billion, respectively, and loans with fixed rates of interest totaled \$10.6 million and \$16.7 million, respectively.
-Adjustable-rate loans are generally indexed to the FHLB's Eleventh District Cost of Funds Index, the 12-Month Constant Maturity Index, the London InterBank Offered Rate (LIBOR), or the prime rate and are subject to limitations on the timing and extent of adjustment.
+As of December 31, 2022 and 2021, loans with adjustable rates of interest (including loans with an initial fixed rate for 1 to 10 years that subsequently convert to adjustable rate) totaled \$1.241 billion and \$1.230 billion, respectively, and loans with fixed rates of interest totaled \$5.2 million and \$10.6 million, respectively.
+Adjustable-rate loans are generally indexed to the 2-Year Constant Maturity Treasury, the 12-Month Constant Maturity Treasury, the London InterBank Offered Rate (LIBOR), or the prime rate and are subject to limitations on the timing and extent of adjustment.
 Most adjustable-rate loans adjust within six months of changes in the index rate.

-At December 31, 2021 and 2020, real estate loans aggregating \$1.092 billion and \$1.003 billion, respectively, were pledged as collateral against FHLB borrowings and real estate loans totaling \$86.0 million and \$92.7 million, respectively, were pledged to secure deposits held by the State of California.
-In addition, home equity lines of credit totaling \$3.0 million and \$4.4 million were pledged as collateral to the Federal Reserve Bank discount window at December 31, 2021 and 2020, respectively.
+At December 31, 2022 and 2021, real estate loans aggregating \$1.127 billion and \$1.092 billion, respectively, were pledged as collateral against FHLB borrowings and real estate loans totaling \$65.2 million and \$86.0 million, respectively, were pledged to secure deposits held by the State of California.
+In addition, home equity lines of credit totaling \$3.0 million were pledged as collateral to the Federal Reserve Bank discount window at December 31, 2022 and 2021.

 The Coronavirus Aid, Relief, and Economic Security ("CARES") Act, as amended, included an allocation of \$659 billion for loans to be issued by financial institutions through the Small Business Administration ("SBA") Paycheck Protection Program ("PPP").
 PPP loans are forgivable, in whole or in part, if the proceeds are used for payroll and other permitted purposes in accordance with the requirements of the PPP.
 These loans carry a fixed rate of 1% and a term of two years (loans made before June 5, 2020) or five years (loans made on or after June 5, 2020), if not forgiven, in whole or in part.
 Payments are deferred until either the date on which the SBA remits the amount of forgiveness proceeds to the lender or the date that is 10 months after the last day of the covered period if the borrower does not apply for forgiveness within the 10-month period.
 Prior to the first round of the PPP program expiring on August 8, 2020, 186 PPP loans were originated totaling \$12.8 million.
 Fees totaling \$571,000 were collected for these PPP loans.
 These fees are deferred and amortized into interest income over the contractual period of 24 months or 60 months, as applicable.
 On December 27, 2020, the Federal government approved the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues ("Economic Aid") Act which authorized another round of PPP loans beginning in January 2021 and expiring on May 31, 2021.
 Prior to the second round of the PPP program expiring on May 31, 2021, 133 PPP loans were originated totaling \$8.8 million.
 Fees totaling \$513,000 were collected for the second round of PPP loans.
-At December 31, 2021 and 2020, outstanding PPP loan balances totaled \$3.9 million and \$10.4 million, respectively and deferred fees remaining were \$143,000 and \$296,000, respectively.
+At December 31, 2022 and 2021, outstanding PPP loan balances totaled \$83,000 and \$3.9 million, respectively and deferred fees remaining were \$3,000 and \$143,000, respectively.

-Activity in the allowance for credit losses and unfunded loan commitments for the years ended December 31, 2021 and 2020 is summarized as follows:
+Activity in the allowance for credit losses and unfunded loan commitments for the years ended December 31, 2022 and 2021 is summarized as follows: